 The battle continued through the Clinton administration and continues today.
 Many overlapping laws and legal precedents continue to muddy the field.
 Recreational and medical laws at the state level have been vindicated on the federal level, while at other times declared invalid.

 One of the biggest signs of support was the Obama administration’s “Cole Memorandum” which discouraged federal employees from prosecuting state-level Cannabis enterprises.
-The Cole Mem was later repealed by the Trump administration’s Attorney General, Jeff Sessions, continuing the pattern of mixed signals over cannabis legalization.
+The Cole Memo was later repealed by the Trump administration’s Attorney General, Jeff Sessions, continuing the pattern of mixed signals over cannabis legalization.

 In 2014, in response to increased raids on medical cannabis providers, Congress adopted the Rohrabacher-Farr amendment to stop the Justice Department from prosecuting individuals acting within state law.
 The Justice Department attempted to ignore this amendment as well but were ordered to comply by the U.S. District Court in October 2015.
 The Rohrabacher-Farr amendment is still in effect today but has been rebranded the Rohrabacher-Blumenauer amendment because the rider’s sponsors have changed.